Sjoerd82/defender-headunit/sources/README.md

 #### on_event()

 The Source Controller may call do_event() when certain events take place.
+At this moment:
 sc_sources.do_event('network',path,payload)
 sc_sources.do_event('udisks',path,payload)	# do_event() executes the 'udisks' event
 .... incomplete ....
+to be changed to reflect MQ /events/-messages

 #### check_availability()